usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

 In the NPRM, the Department requested public comment as to whether public accommodations should be required to exhibit all new movies in captioned format at every showing, whether it would be more appropriate to require captioning less frequently, and, if so, with what frequency captioning should be provided.
 The Department also inquired as to whether the requirement for captioning should be tied to the conversion of movies from film to the use of a digital format.
 The Department also asked for public comment regarding the exhibition of all new movies with narrative description, whether it would it be more appropriate to require narrative description less frequently, and whether narrative description of movies should be tied to the use of a digital format.

 Representatives from the movie industry, a commenter from a non-profit organization, and a disability rights advocacy group provided information in their comments on the status of captioning and video description technology today as well as an update on the transition to digital cinema in the industry.
 A representative of major movie producers and distributors commented that traditionally open captions were created by "burning" the captions onto a special print of a selected movie, which the studios would make available to the exhibitors (movie theater owners and operators).
 Releases with open captions typically would be presented at special screenings.
 More recently, according to this commenter, alternative methods have been developed for presenting movies with open captions, but their common feature is that the captions are visible to all theater-goers.
 Closed captioning is an innovation in technology that was first made available in a feature film presentation in late 1997.
-Closed captioning technology currently in use allows viewers to See captions using a clear panel that is mounted in front of the viewer's seat, <sup><a href="#ftnt4">4</a></sup>.<a name="rftnt4" id="rftnt4"></a>According to commenters from the industry, the panel reflects captions that are shown in reverse on an LED display in the back of the theater, with captions appearing on or near the movie image.
+Closed captioning technology currently in use allows viewers to See captions using a clear panel that is mounted in front of the viewer's seat.{% fn 4 %}  According to commenters from the industry, the panel reflects captions that are shown in reverse on an LED display in the back of the theater, with captions appearing on or near the movie image.
 Moviegoers may use this technology at any showing at a theater that has been equipped with the technology, so that the theater does not have to arrange limited special screenings.

 Video description technology also has existed since 1997, according to a commenter who works with the captioning and video description industry.
 According to a movie industry commenter, video description requires the creation of a separate script written by specially trained writers called "describers."
 As the commenter explained, a describer initially listens to the movie without watching it in order to approximate the experience of an audience member who is blind or has low vision.
 Using software to map out the pauses in the soundtrack, the describer writes a description in the space available.
 After an initial script is written for video description, it is edited and checked for timing, continuity, accuracy, and a natural flow.
 A narrator then records the new script to match the corresponding movie.
 This same industry commenter said that video description currently is provided in theaters through screens equipped with the same type of technology as that used for closed captioning.
 As commenters explained, technologies in use today deliver video descriptions via infrared or FM listening systems to headsets worn by individuals who are blind or have low vision.